 His research, commentaries and book reviews have appeared in a variety of publications, including Journalism Studies; Journal of Communication; Journalism: Theory, Practice and Criticism; Journalism & Mass Communication Quarterly; Critical Studies in Media Communication; Journal of Media Ethics; Policy Sciences; Journal American History; Quill; Nieman Reports and The New York Times Book Review.
 He is currently serving on the editorial boards of seven academic journals.

-In 2002-2003 Glasser served as president of the Association for Education in Journalism and Mass Communication.
-He had earlier served as a vice president and chair of the Mass Communication Division of the International Communication Association.
-He has held visiting appointments as a Senior Fulbright Scholar at the Hebrew University of Jerusalem, Israel; as the Wee Kim Wee Professor of Communication Studies at Nanyang Technological University, Singapore; and at the University of Tampere, Finland.
+In 2002-2003 he served as president of the Association for Education in Journalism and Mass Communication.
+He had earlier served two terms as a vice president and chair of the Mass Communication Division of the International Communication Association.
+He has held visiting faculty appointments as a Senior Fulbright Scholar at the Hebrew University of Jerusalem, Israel; as the Wee Kim Wee Professor of Communication Studies at Nanyang Technological University, Singapore; and at the University of Tampere, Finland.

-Glasser came to Stanford in 1990 from the University of Minnesota, where he taught in the School of Journalism and Mass Communication and served as associate director of the Silha Center for the Study of Media Ethics and Law.
-He has been affiliated with Stanford’s Modern Thought and Literature Program since 1993.
-He received his Ph.D. from the University of Iowa, where in 2011 he was inducted into the School of Journalism and Mass Communication’s Hall of Fame, an honor he shares with, among many others, George Gallup, Wilbur Schramm and Hanno Hardt, his mentor and academic advisor at Iowa.
+He came to Stanford in 1990 from the University of Minnesota, where he taught in the School of Journalism and Mass Communication and served as the founding associate director of the Silha Center for the Study of Media Ethics and Law.
+His first faculty appointment was at the University of Hartford.
+He received his Ph.D. in 1979 from the University of Iowa, where in 2011 he was inducted into the School of Journalism and Mass Communication’s Hall of Fame, an honor he shares with, among many others, George Gallup, Wilbur Schramm and Hanno Hardt, his mentor and academic advisor at Iowa.